Boatly/signalk-speed-wind-averaging/README.md

 The plugin calculates the following values:

+- Maximum boat speed
+- Maximum boat speed over the last 10 seconds
-- The running average boat speed
+- Running average boat speed (all time average)
 - The boat speed averaged over the last 10 seconds
-- The maximum 10 second boat speed recorded
+- The maximum average 10 second boat

+- Maximum wind speed
+- Maximum wind speed over the last 10 seconds
-- The running average wind speed
+- Running average wind speed (all time average)
 - The wind speed averaged over the last 10 seconds
-- The maximum 10 second wind speed recorded
+- The maximum average 10 second wind speed

 All values are calculated as m/s.